 Arthritis comes in various forms.
-But the most common type is osteoarthritis, which is a combination of wear and tear and inflammation.
-If you’re unlucky enough to get osteoarthritis, we need to know how to prevent progression or improve damage.
+However, the most common type is osteoarthritis, a condition caused by wear and tear and inflammation.
+If you’re unlucky enough to develop osteoarthritis, we need to know how to prevent its progression or mitigate damage.
 Can osteoarthritis be reversed?

 Osteoarthritis is a type of arthritis where the cartilage in the joint gradually erodes, leading to bone-on-bone rubbing.
 This rubbing causes joint pain and swelling.